Tout Terrain Frames, Bicycles,

 Boulevard (Trapez) Ladies frames are on close-out sale.

-Anthracite Boulevard frame and fork for internal hub: $770.00 (Medium & Large only)
+Black Boulevard (Trapez) Ladies frame and fork for internal hub: $770.00 (Medium & Large only)

 The new Shimano Alfine 11 speed hub is now available.
 Also, we have the Schmidt SL hub and fork system.

-The Silkroad Xplore frames with 18 speed Pinion Drive are now in stock.
-Metropolitan Xplore frames are expected in June, 2014.
+The Silkroad Xplore frames and Metropolitan Xplore frames with 18 speed Pinion Drive are now in stock.

 Download my spreadsheet listing prices and components for Tout Terrain bicycles.
 This is an .xls file.
 If you don't want to buy Microsoft Excel, you can download Open Office for PCs or Neo Office for Mac OS X for free.